-I’ll be ending my travel nurse contract soon and I’m planning to take time off between contracts.
+I’ll end my travel nurse contract soon and plan to take time off between contracts.
 What do you do for insurance between contracts?
 COBRA is so expensive.

 COBRA is certainly an option for insurance coverage between contracts, but it can be expensive.
 PANTravelers.org offers the following advice for maintaining health insurance coverage between contracts.

 - You then have 60 days from the end of your contract (or 60 days from the letter’s date) to positively select COBRA coverage.

 - After you elect coverage (no reason not to), you have 45 days to pay the premium.

 - This gives you an effective minimum of 105 days (three and a half months) of insurance coverage without paying a cent.